onap/oom/docs/oom_user_guide.rst

 Once the repo is setup, installation of ONAP can be done with a single command::

-  > helm install local/onap -name development
+  > helm install local/onap --name development

 This will install ONAP from a local repository in a 'development' Helm release.
 As described below, to override the default configuration values provided by OOM, an environment file can be provided on the command line as follows::

-  > helm install local/onap -name development -f onap-development.yaml
+  > helm install local/onap --name development -f onap-development.yaml

 To get a summary of the status of all of the pods (containers) running in your deployment::